Plate Impoundment / Whiskey Plates in Minnesota

 Can you imagine having to deal with such an inconvenience for a year or longer?
 Luckily, our attorneys want to help you avoid this fate.
 You have a limited window of time after your license plate impoundment to fight.
 We will help you file all the necessary paperwork and gather the information you’ll need to use to fight your plate impoundment.

-The Consequences of Whiskey Plates
+The Consequences of Whiskey Plates in Minnesota

 For many years, the police were allowed to pull over a vehicle and conduct an investigation just because it had whiskey plates.
 This changed in 2003 when the Minnesota Supreme Court ruled that it is unconstitutional to pull over a vehicle just because it has whiskey plates.
 An officer must now have a valid reason for the stop.
 However, that doesn’t mean that police officers aren’t focusing on and scrutinizing the driving of vehicles with whiskey plates.
 A whiskey plate can still cause you to be a target of the police’s focus when you’re on the road.
 It may be best to avoid having whiskey plates if you want to avoid future run-ins with the police.